-- Keep calm, reassure the child and send for the School Nurse - Encourage the child or young person to sit up and slightly forward do not hug or lie them down - Use the child's own inhaler if not available, use the emergency inhaler - Remain with the child while the inhaler and spacer are brought to them - If there is no immediate improvement, continue to give two puffs at a time every two minutes, up to a maximum of ten puffs - Stay calm and reassure the child.
+- Keep calm, reassure the child and send for the School Nurse. - Encourage the child or young person to sit up and slightly forward do not hug or lie them down - Use the child's own inhaler if not available, use the emergency inhaler - Remain with the child while the inhaler and spacer are brought to them - If there is no immediate improvement, continue to give two puffs at a time every two minutes, up to a maximum of ten puffs - Stay calm and reassure the child.
 Stay with the child until they feel better.
-The child can return to school activities when they feel better - If the child does not feel better or you are worried at ANYTIME before you reach 10 puffs, call 999 for an ambulance - If an ambulance doesn't arrive in 10 minutes give another 10 puffs in the same way a.
+The child can return to school activities when they feel better - If the child does not feel better or you are worried at ANYTIME before you reach 10 puffs, call 999 for an ambulance a.
 How to use an inhaler (best used via spacer)